CartoDB/carto-selfhosted-helm/customizations/README.md

 ### Access to CARTO from outside the cluster

 The entry point to the CARTO Self Hosted is through the `router` Service.
-By default it is configured in `ClusterIP` mode.
+By default, it is configured in `ClusterIP` mode.
 That means it's only usable from inside the cluster.
 If you want to connect to your deployment with this mode, you need to use [kubectl port-forward](https://kubernetes.io/docs/tasks/access-application-cluster/port-forward-access-application-cluster/).
 But this only makes it accessible to your machine.